asifjoardar/asifjoardar/README.md

 ## Hi there! 😃
 ## peace be upon you 😇
-I'm Asif, competetive programmer and undergraduate student of Computer Science & Engineering.
+I'm Asif, competitive programmer and undergraduate student of Computer Science & Engineering.

 <p align="center">